bryanwweber/orbital-mechanics-notes/reference/julian-date.md

 1. The month number, $M$, varying from 1-12.
 2. The day of the month, $D$, varying from 1-31 depending on the month.
 3. The year, $Y$, using [astronomical year numbering](https://en.wikipedia.org/wiki/Astronomical_year_numbering).
-Astronomical year numbering is the same as the Gregorian year for all after 1 AD.
+Astronomical year numbering is the same as the Gregorian year for all years after 1 AD.
 However, the Gregorian calendar does not include a Year 0, whereas the astronomical year numbering does.
 Therefore:

    * AD 2 = Astronomical Year 2
    * AD 1 = Astronomical Year 1